anilbhangay/-Personal-Portfolio-/Resume/README.md

 # Created Web Developer - [ Resume ]

  ## Description :-
-- #### Strong organizational skills and the ability to manage multiple projects simultaneously
+- #### Strong organizational skills and the ability to manage multiple projects simultaneously.
-- #### Knowledge of modern web development tools and frameworks, such as React
+- #### Knowledge of modern web development tools and frameworks, such as React.
-- ####  Ability to work independently and as part of a team
+- ####  Ability to work independently and as part of a team.
 - #### Experience with version control systems, such as Git.

  ### Resume :